AdityaYadavalli1/Kaldi-on-ADA/README.md

   - `local/data_prep.sh`:
   Creates all the important files (wav.scp, transcript, utt2spk, spk2gender, utt2dur) given that the data has SPEAKERS.txt file.
 This takes source directory as the first argument and destination directory as the second argument.
   - `local/prepare_dict.sh`:
   Creates all the necessary steps for g2p.
-If lexicon_nosil.txt is not available, using CMUdict g2p (and Sequitur G2P*) lexicon_nosil.txt.
-With this all g2p files are created (lexicon.txt, silence.txt, nonsilence.txt, optional.txt, extraquestions.txt) .
+If lexicon_nosil.txt is not available, using CMUdict g2p (or/and Sequitur G2P*) lexicon_nosil.txt is created.
+With this, all g2p files are created (lexicon.txt, silence.txt, nonsilence.txt, optional.txt, extraquestions.txt) .
 Arguments need:
    - 1st argument: LM directory (in our case `data/local/lm`)
    - 2nd argument: G2P model directory (it was not used in our case because we started from stage 3)
    - 3rd argument: destination directory (where all the files made are stored)